 - Identify the simplest 20% of any product range, process, marketing message, sales channel, product design, product manufacture, service delivery, customer feedback mechanism

-– Standardize delivery of a simple product/service on as universal/global a basis as possible
+- Standardize delivery of a simple product/service on a universal/global basis

 - Make the simplest 20% as high quality & consistent as possible